Turkish nationality law: Dual citizenship

 Dual citizenship is possible in Turkish law.

 The laws of Turkey provide for acquisition of Turkish citizenship based on one's descent—by birth to a Turkish citizen parent (or parents) in Turkey and also by birth abroad to a Turkish citizen parent (or parents)—regardless of the other nationalities a person might acquire at birth.
 Children born in Turkey to foreign citizens do not have a claim to Turkish citizenship, unless one of the parents is also a Turkish citizen or the child would otherwise be stateless.
 The automatic acquisition (or retention) of a foreign nationality does not affect Turkish citizenship.
 Turkish laws have no provisions requiring citizens who are born with dual nationality to choose one nationality over the other when they become adults.

 While recognizing the existence of dual nationality and permitting Turkish citizens to have other nationalities, the Turkish government requires that those who apply for another nationality inform the relevant Turkish authority (the nearest Turkish embassy or consulate abroad) and provide the original naturalisation certificate, Turkish birth certificate, document attesting to completion of military service (for males), marriage certificate (if applicable) and four photographs.
 Dual nationals are not required to use a Turkish passport to enter and leave Turkey; it is permitted to travel with a valid foreign passport (or national ID card for some nationals) and the Turkish National ID card.

 Since not all countries allow dual citizenship, Turks must sometimes give up their Turkish citizenship in order to naturalise as citizens of another country.

 Visa requirements for Turkish citizens

-Holders of an ordinary Turkish passport may travel without a visa, or with a visa received upon arrival, to 117 countries, as of 1 January 2019 according to the Visa Restrictions Index.
+As of 2024, Turkish citizens had visa-free or visa on arrival access to 118 countries and territories, ranking the Turkish passport 52nd in the world according to the Henley Passport Index.

+Turkey is the only EU candidate country whose citizens are still required visas for their travels to the European Union member countries.
+However the European Union is planning to introduce visa free travel for Turkish citizens as well as the United States lists Turkey as an aspiring country for inclusion to the Visa Waiver Program.

+International travel using Turkish identity card

+Turkish citizens can also use their identity cards in lieu of a Turkish passport to travel to the following countries under bilateral agreements that have been concluded between the Turkish Government and governments of the respective countries: